 Many of you use EndNote to harvest or gather PDFs in your EndNote Library.
 It’s a huge time saver when you are trying to collect the articles you need for a grant or manuscript.
 The library has changed how we are able to do this and you need to update your settings as soon as possible.
-If you don’t make this change, your copy of EndNote will stop harvesting PDFs on June 1st.
-Take the time to make this change now, the new URL is already working.
+If you don’t make these changes, your copy of EndNote will stop harvesting PDFs.
+Our Proxy setting has changed as well – that’s the thing that authenticates you when you are not on campus and trying to harvest PDFs.
+Take the time to make this change now, the new settings are already working.

 Check all 4 of the checkboxes.
 The “OpenURL Path:” field should be